Mikhail Tal: Health problems and death

-Tal was a heavy drinker and chain smoked.
+Tal was a heavy drinker and chain smoker.
 His already fragile health suffered as a result, and he spent a great deal of time in the hospital, including an operation to remove a kidney in 1969.
 He was also briefly addicted to morphine, prescribed due to intense pain.

 On 28 June 1992, Tal died in a Moscow hospital, officially of a hemorrhage in the esophagus.
 His friend and fellow Soviet grandmaster Gennadi Sosonko reported that "effectively his entire organism had ceased to function."

 Tal had the congenital deformity of ectrodactyly in his right hand (visible in some photographs).
 Despite this, he was a skilled piano player.